-Chamberlain Apartments, LLC intends to redevelop the parcels in the District into a mixed-income housing projects with a total of 316 apartment units that includes rehabilitating three existing buildings with a total of 33 apartment units and constructing three new buildings with a total of 283 apartment units.
+Chamberlain Apartments, LLC intends to redevelop the parcels in the District into a mixed-income housing projects with a total of 316 apartments that includes rehabilitating three existing buildings with a total of 33 apartments and constructing three new buildings with a total of 283 apartments.
 The new apartments will include underground parking.
 The development will reserve 20% of the units (63 units) to be affordable to households at or below 50% of area median income.
 The Developer will construct a new public road through the site.
-Construction is anticipated to start in the first quarter of 2018 and be completed by the end of 2020.
+Construction is anticipated to start in the first quarter of 2018 and be complete by the end of 2020.